 Our operating results may fluctuate from quarter to quarter as a result of a variety of factors.
-Our quarterly and annual results may reflect the effects of intra-period trends in customer behavior.
+Our quarterly and annual results may reflect the effects of intraperiod trends in customer behavior.
 For example, we expect that certain customers' usage may decrease at times during the third quarter of each calendar year due to the summer vacation season and may increase at times during the fourth quarter of each calendar year as demand is generally higher to support marketing campaigns in advance of the fourth quarter holiday season.
 While we believe seasonal trends have affected and will continue to affect our quarterly results, our growth trajectory may have overshadowed these effects to date.
 Additionally, because a significant portion of our revenue is derived from repeat customers who have purchased subscription plans, our revenues have historically been less volatile than if we had no subscription-based customers.
+Finally, our Data, Distribution, and Services results will fluctuate from quarter to quarter based on the satisfaction of certain agreed to milestones with our customers

-In addition, expenditures on content by customers tend to be discretionary in nature, reflecting overall economic conditions, the economic prospects of specific industries, budgeting constraints, buying patterns and a variety of other factors, many of which are outside our control, including any impacts from COVID-19.
+In addition, expenditures on content by customers tend to be discretionary in nature, reflecting overall economic conditions, the economic prospects of specific industries, budgeting constraints, buying patterns and a variety of other factors, many of which are outside our control.
 As a result of these and other factors, the results of any prior quarterly or annual periods should not be relied upon as indicators of our future operating performance.